Why My Cats Sometimes Love Bite And Eating Grass

 But why do cats eat grass in the first place? and why are they so often through it in the most convenient place?

 If you want to know the truth about why your cat eats grass, or just want to see some photos of the cute cat then keep reading!

 After all the internet is for cats.

 From the bat, as long as there is no pesticide or fertilizer in the grass, eat most varieties of grass are safe and even good for cats.
-Some people even plant them patches in the yard, or in a pan for indoors.
+Some people even plant their patches in the yard, or a pan for indoors.

 In my experience, one of the benefits of having a healthy and quality lawn on my page is that cats like to eat.
 At least for a moment, they are disturbed by killing birds while they chew the grass.
 Dogs eat grass as well, you can read more here.

 But why do they do it?